zycbobby/tile38/README.md

 ## Searching

+Tile38 has support to search for objects and points that are within or intersects other objects.
+All object types can be searched including Polygons, MultiPolygons, GeometryCollections, etc.

 <img src="/doc/search-within.png" width="200" height="200" border="0" alt="Search Within" align="left">
 #### Within
 WITHIN searches a collection for objects that are fully contained inside a specified bounding area.